csv/ddpy/readme.md

 But that only gets us a little bit further.

-The future is in multisensory data experiences.
+I think the future is in multisensory data experiences.
 Food is the prime example of this, as we use all five senses in experiencing it.

 ![Artichoke pizza](img/artichoke.jpg)